Pyt-logo

 The best day to attend this annual celebration is on Shrove Tuesday (Martedi Grasso) on February 17.
 This day is characterised by the most colourful festive events, costume parades in St. Mark’s Square and theatrical performances.

-Popular Venice Carnival Experiences & Prices
+Best Venice Carnival Experiences & Ticket Prices

 ExperiencePrice Range